horstjens/internationalopenmagazine/content/blog/2015-07-02-codewarscodecombat.md

 <hr>

   * This article was republished on July 30, 2015 at [OpenSource.com](http://opensource.com/education/15/7/codewars-codecombat-review), thanks to [Jen Wike Huger](https://twitter.com/JenWike).
-  * This article was republished on October 29, 2015 at [internationalopenmagazine](http://internationalopenmagazine.org)

 # advertisement (google adsense)